 Voluntary Rapid Antigen Testing Program for vaccinated community members participating in higher risk activities

-Vaccinated Ryerson community members participating in higher risk activities are encouraged to voluntarily participate in the program even if they have been fully vaccinated against COVID-19.
+Rapid antigen screening is generally not recommended for individuals who are fully vaccinated as the likelihood of COVID-19 is low for this group which could result in an increase of false positive results.
+However, Ryerson community members participating in higher risk activities are able to voluntarily participate in the program even if they have been fully vaccinated against COVID-19.
 This includes (but is not limited to) individuals living in residence or participating in athletics, music/performance or healthcare related programs.
 Voluntary testing is a layer of protection that can complement the various health precautions already in place.

 All faculty, staff and students who are fully vaccinated are permitted to participate in the voluntary Rapid Antigen Testing Program.
 You will be asked to provide your OneCard and sign a consent in order to register for the program.

 No, rapid antigen tests are screening tools and not a diagnostic tool.
 This means that individuals who have symptoms or have been identified as a close contact of a positive case of COVID-19 should visit a COVID-19 testing centre, external link to receive a PCR test.